zuozhenggh/learning-library/data-management-library/autonomous-database/shared/adb-query/adb-query.md

 - The following lab requires an <a href="https://www.oracle.com/cloud/free/" target="\_blank">Oracle Cloud account</a>.
 You may use your own cloud account, a cloud account that you obtained through a trial, or a training account whose details were given to you by an Oracle instructor.
 - This lab assumes you have completed the **Prerequisites** and **Lab 1** seen in the Contents menu on the right.
-- Make sure you have completed the previous lab in the Contents menu on the right, [Lab 3: Loading Data](?lab=lab-3-loading-data), before you proceed with this lab.
-In Lab 3, you created data files on the OCI Object Storage and you created the credential object, all of which you will use in this lab.
+- Make sure you have completed the previous lab in the Contents menu on the right, *Loading Data*, before you proceed with this lab.
+In Loading Data, you created data files on the OCI Object Storage and you created the credential object, all of which you will use in this lab.

 ## **STEP 1**: Create External Tables with DBMS_CLOUD